Yucheng-Lau/simpleWordleSolver/README.md

-# simpleWordleSolver
+# simple Wordle Solver
-A wordle solver which allows you to get the answer to a wordle through a simple genetic algorithm
+A wordle solver which allows you to get the answer to a wordle through a simple genetic algorithm.